Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 Foundation Stabilization (if needed) $2,000 – $10,000

-The average slab leak repair runs $2,000 to $2,300 for most homeowners, though complex jobs with secondary damage can push well beyond that.
+The average slab leak repair cost in 2026 is about $2,300, with a typical range of $630 to $4,400 or more depending on the extent of damage.
+Complex jobs that include rerouting or significant water damage can push totals well above $7,500.
 For comparison, similar underground pipe work like main water line repair and sewer line repair fall in comparable ranges.

 Is Slab Leak Repair Covered by Insurance?